JakeSteam/blog-history/_drafts/2000-01-01-million-dollar-homepage.md

 | 5XX Server Error | 29 (1.0%) | 500 Internal Server Error: 12<br>501 Not Implemented: 1<br>502 Bad Gateway: 2<br>503 Service Unavailable: 11<br>521: 1<br>530: 1<br>999: 1 |
 | Timed out / unreachable | 550 (19.6%) | |

+A full set of response codes (and errors) is available at [domain-status.txt](/assets/txt/domain-status.txt)

 ### HTTPS

 Interestingly, only 8 of these domains are HTTPS addresses on the site, whereas now almost all sites use it by default.

 I had a theory that many of the errors above might be due to HTTPS redirects not working properly.
 To test this, I changed the list of 2,804 domains to all use HTTPS by default, and ran my checker again.

 I was wrong however, and the 2,257 / 2,804 domains that could at least be connected to enough to throw an error dropped to a rather awful 1,498 / 2,804.
-Further investigation showed that this was likely due to my tool using an outdated HTTPS (technically SSL) protocol however, with the failed sites consisting of a mixture of very outdated (doesn't support HTTPS) to very up to date (only supports modern HTTPS).
+Further investigation showed that this was likely due to my tool using an outdated HTTPS (technically SSL) protocol however, with the failed sites consisting of a mixture of very outdated (doesn't support HTTPS) to very up-to-date (only supports modern HTTPS).

 ## What colours are used?

 When looking at the image, your eyes are drawn to... all of it at once.
-However, certain colours "pop" more, such as the neon pink, green, or yellows.
+However, certain colours "pop" more, such as neon pink, green, or yellow.
 A logical question is... which colours are most used, and does this match how our eyes see the image?

-Here's the top 10 colours used:
+WHere are the top 10 colours used:

 | Colour | Hex code | # of pixels |
 | --- | --- | --- |